WWE Rumors And News: John Cena Vs The Undertaker Is This Years Dream Bout

 Given that The Undertaker usually plies his trade on SmackDown Live, the news that he will appear on Monday Night Raw on January 9 indicates that The Deadman will make his intentions clear then.
 Since the official WWE website announced that The Undertaker was appearing on Monday Night Raw, the WWE Universe has been scratching its collective head asking why.
 As expected WWE gives few details about The Undertaker’s Monday Night Raw appearance. they simply add to the speculation.

 “Might The Undertaker’s potential appearance have implications for this year’s Show of Shows [Wrestlemania] in Orlando?
-Or perhaps he’ll give us yet another reason to “Remember the Rumble” on Jan.
+Or perhaps he’ll give us yet another reason to ‘Remember the Rumble’ on Jan.
 29 in San Antonio, Texas.”

 The chances are that The Undertaker use his Monday Night Raw appearance to announce that he will compete at Royal Rumble 2017.
 It would also be a golden opportunity for The Undertaker to lay down a challenge to AJ Styles and John Cena for Wrestlemania 33.
 Let’s face it, The Undertaker challenging the winner of the AJ Styles Vs John Cena match to a “winner-takes-all” contest at Wrestlemania 33 would fill seats and sell PPV tickets.